-My name is Caspar Oesterheld (anglicized pronunciation) and I am a Computer Science PhD student at Duke University, supervised by Vincent Conitzer.
+My name is Caspar Oesterheld (anglicized pronunciation).
+I am currently a Computer Science PhD student at Duke University but will move to Carnegie Mellon University for spring 2022.
+I am supervised by Vincent Conitzer.
 My interests lie at the intersection of game and decision theory as well as artifial intelligence and theoretical computer science.
-In particular, I wonder how intelligent agents should reason when

 - Scott Emmons, Caspar Oesterheld, Andrew Critch, Vincent Conitzer, and Stuart Russell: "Symmetry, Equilibria, and Robustness in Common-Payoff Games".
 Presented at GAIW 2021.

 - Caspar Oesterheld, Abram Demski, and Vincent Conitzer: "A theory of bounded inductive rationality".
 Presented at OptLearnMAS 2021.

 - James Bell*, Linda Linsefors*, Caspar Oesterheld*, and Joar Skalse*: "Reinforcement Learning in Newcomblike Environments".
 NeurIPS 2021 (spotlight presentation).